Who (might have) met whom - whole list

 Jean-Jacques Rousseau (28/6/1712 - 2/7/1778) was a Genevan philosopher, writer, and composer, known for writing Du contrat social and Julie ou la Nouvelle Héloïse. - 1713 - 1784: Denis Diderot

-François Devienne (31/1/1759 - 5/9/1803) was a French composer of the Classical period and professor for flute at the Paris Conservatory, known for writing Six Quartets for Flute and Strings, Op.
-11 and Sonatas for Flute and Basso Continuo, Op.
-19. - 1768 - 1848: François-René de Chateaubriand
+François Devienne (31/1/1759 - 5/9/1803) was a French composer of the Classical period and professor for flute at the Paris Conservatory, known for writing Flute Concerto No. 7 in E minor and Flute Quintet in D major. - 1768 - 1848: François-René de Chateaubriand

 Jean-Baptiste Joseph Fourier (21/3/1768 - 17/5/1830) was a French mathematician and physicist, known for Fourier transform and Fourier's law of conduction. - 1770 - 1827: Ludwig van Beethoven